Assistant Dean, Preclinical Education, Tampa Bay Regional Campus Chair, Public Health | Professor email@example.com (813) 574-5211

 She has a strong background in developing, implementing, and evaluating data‐driven programs.
 Additionally, she has planned and implemented training programs for community stakeholders on results‐based accountability and evidence‐based practices.
 Navarro previously worked in the South Florida community implementing, developing, and evaluating community‐based programs that address overall health, mental health, and risk behaviors among youth.

 Navarro currently teaches Community Health, Epidemiology Honors, and Global Outreach and Applied Learning for the B.S. in Public Health program.
-She also facilitates the Culminating Experience course and the Integrative Learning Experience for the M.P.H. program.
+She also facilitates the Integrative Learning Experience for the M.P.H. program.

 Professor of Public Health firstname.lastname@example.org (954) 262-1655